Diversity, Equity & Inclusion

 Both panelists recognized the key role of safe and accessible housing in lifting marginalized minorities out of poverty, a central service that both of their organizations provide and also stressed that housing initiatives targeted towards the vulnerable must also integrate incentives programs that encourage tenants to seek gainful employment and obviates their need for such living assistance.
 In closing the discussion, Fair and Sam highlighted that while racial diversity in professional settings was important, it was just as critical that companies seek diversity of experience, specifically seeking to integrate individuals with a history of adversity into their professional families.

 April 5, 2022 - In honor of Women’s History Month, Bilzin Sumberg invited a set of accomplished local leaders from the public and private sectors to discuss the continuing challenges that women face in advancing professionally and what they see as the way forward for greater gender equity in management roles and organizational leadership.
 The panel was moderated by Jane Wooldridge, Senior Director for Journalism Sustainability and Partnerships at the Miami Herald, and consisted of Arden Karson, Managing Principal of Karson & Co, Judge Mindy A. Mora of the United States Bankruptcy Court for the Southern District Of Florida, and Crystal Wagar, Miami Shores Councilperson and Partner at LSN Partners, LLC.
-Following opening remarks by Bilzin Sumberg attorney Brianna Sainte thanking the participants for their willingness to share personal experiences and insights, the panel delved into a range of issues facing the professional advancement of women and gender equity in the workplace.
+Following opening remarks, the panel delved into a range of issues facing the professional advancement of women and gender equity in the workplace.

 While the panelists shared diverse experiences and perspectives, they all stressed the important role of mentors and sponsors as resources for ambitious female professionals, in particular the practice of having a “Board of Directors for You” in which young professionals maintain close personal connections with a handful of seasoned role models whom they can regularly approach for career advice and direction.
 Some of the panelists noted that community service and involvement in professional associations, such as the Florida Bar, constituted excellent opportunities for developing leadership skills and forming links with prospective mentors.
 Despite the long strides women had made in professional gender equity, with the strong support of male colleagues, all the panelists agreed that women needed to continue to be persistent and aggressive in advocating for themselves when disparities and shortcomings become apparent, whether the goal was striving for equal pay, achieving accommodating arrangements for working parents, or instituting a firm culture that is more embracing of equity and inclusivity.